 Mark L. Feinsod is an award-winning producer, writer and director whose work has been shown around the world and which has been the subject of numerous screenings, retrospectives and articles.
 Time Out New York described his movies as "urbane," while film critic Vincent Musetto praised his work as "haunting."
 The Village Voice called A SENSE OF ENTITLEMENT "a superb 30-minute stimulation of the senses," while The New York Times said that it "at times evokes Orson Welles."
 Film Threat described AFTER AN AUTUMN DAY THAT FELT LIKE SUMMER as an "excellent short drama" and wrote that VIRGINAL YOUNG BLONDES "achieves more in its 16-minute running time than most feature films could ever dream of achieving."
 His feature THE DEAFENING SILENCE OF A VERY BRIGHT LIGHT was praised by critic Phil Hall as "one of the best indie films I’ve seen in ages."
 The web series 1,001 ONLINE DATES was called "A Must-Watch Web Series" by Gawker, while THE BACHELORETTE PARTY was described by Basket of Kisses as "an enjoyable comedic short."

 His feature script THE CITY OF ONE HUNDRED SPIRES is in development with Kristin Ellingson (GALA & GODFREY) directing and with Claire Best and Milk & Honey Pictures producing.
-It won first place in the Historical/Biographical category of the 2015 Beverly Hills Screenplay Contest.
-It was also a finalist in the 2015 Aura Screenwriter Awards.
+It won first place in the Historical/Biographical category of the Beverly Hills Screenplay Contest.
+It was also a finalist in the Aura Screenwriter Awards.